TISUnion/Carpet-TIS-Addition/README.md

 Beside that, blocks pointed by EndRod on wool block will also show their actions

-If [lithium mod](https://github.com/jellysquid3/lithium-fabric) is installed, since it will replace the TileTick container, old Mixin to listen to ScheduleTileTick events will not work anymore.
-And then a backup bruteforce Mixin will be loaded instead to listen to ScheduleTileTick events, but then ScheduleTileTick events might not be fully listened for all blocks

 - Type: `boolean`
 - Default value: `false`
 - Suggested options: `false`, `true`